Weight & Risk

 There Is A Strong Link Between Excess Body Fat & Increased Cancer Risk

 Based on research The American Institute for Cancer Research helps fund, evidence is clear that weight can affect your risk of developing cancer.
-Our experts estimate that about 1/3 of cancers that occur every year in the U.S. could be prevented by maintaining a healthy weight, being physically active and eating a nutritious diet.
+Many cancers in the U.S. could be prevented by maintaining a healthy weight, being physically active and eating a nutritious diet.

 Here are two methods for assessing body fat.
 While they’re not perfectly accurate, they both tell you whether, and how urgently, you need to take steps to control your weight and reduce your cancer risk.

 Body Mass Index is one common method used to measure overweight and obesity.
 BMI is a measure of body fat based on a person’s weight and height.
 The BMI chart shows four ranges: underweight, healthy, overweight and obese.
 Staying within the healthy range throughout life is important for lowering your cancer risk.

 Waist circumference is another method of assessing your body fat.
 All you need to do is find a tape measure and follow these easy steps.